hashicorp/vagrant/website/source/docs/provisioning/ansible_common.html.md

 Some of these options are for advanced usage only and should not be used unless you understand their purpose.

-- `become` (boolean) - Cause Ansible to perform all the playbook tasks [as another user](http://docs.ansible.com/ansible/become.html), different from the one used to log into the guest system.
+- `become` (boolean) - Perform all the Ansible playbook tasks [as another user](http://docs.ansible.com/ansible/become.html), different from the user used to log into the guest system.

     The default value is `false`.

 - `become_user` (string) - Set the default username to be used by the Ansible `become` [privilege escalation](http://docs.ansible.com/ansible/become.html) mechanism.

-    By default this option is not defined, and the Ansible default value (`root`) will be used.
+    By default this option is not set, and the Ansible default value (`root`) will be used.

 - `compatibility_mode` (string) - Set the **minimal** version of Ansible to be supported.
-Vagrant will use some parameters that are only compatible since the given version.
+Vagrant will only use parameters that are compatible with the given version.

     Possible values: